MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/create-a-shared-mailbox.md

 A Group in Outlook is like a shared mailbox.
 For a comparison of the two, see [Compare Groups](../create-groups/compare-groups.md).
 To learn more about Groups, see [Learn more about Groups](https://support.office.com/article/b565caa1-5c40-40ef-9915-60fdb2d97fa2.aspx)

 ## What else you need to know about shared mailboxes

+- You can access a shared mailbox from the Outlook for iOS app or the Outlook for Android app.
+To learn more, see [Add a shared mailbox to Outlook on the web](https://support.office.com/en-us/article/add-a-shared-mailbox-to-outlook-on-the-web-98b5a90d-4e38-415d-a030-f09a4cd28207).

 - You don't need to assign licenses to shared mailboxes that are under 50GB.